 Section 10 of the Crimes (Sentencing Procedure) Act 1999 allows a Court to find a person guilty, however not record a conviction.

-A section 10 is not always appropriate or attainable even if an offender has no prior criminal history.
+Avoiding a criminal conviction is not always appropriate or attainable even if an offender has no prior criminal history.
 This is because a magistrate is required to take into account the following factors when considering sentencing an offender under section 10:

 - The person’s character, antecedents, age, health and mental condition;